-7. No person shall promote or cause to be promoted a brand element of a tobacco producttobacco product promotion of product identical or similar to a
+7. No person shall promote or cause to be promoted a brand element of a tobacco product-

 - (a) through direct or indirect means, including through sponsorship of an organisation, event, service, physical establishment or vehicle of any kind; or - (b) in a manner that allows a consumer or purchaser of such product to be deceived or misled concerning its character, properties, toxicity, composition, merit or safety.